hansmboron/signup-form/README.md

 ### What I learned

-This challenge helped me train and improve my skills with CSS, learning how to use CSS Grid and add an icon inside the &lt;input&gt; tag.
+This challenge helped me train and improve my skills with CSS, learning how to use CSS Grid and add an icon inside the `input` tag.

 ```html
 <form class="form" id="form" method="post">